saper-2/crystalreports-code128/README.md

 *(Barcode Scanner app on Android)*
 ![](img/crvs-preview-report-android-app.png)

+## End notes
+If you stumble upon squares in your code (issue #1) then you need to use `common encoding font` (I'm not going into depths about it and what it means - I'm just not interested in it - as long as works :smile: ), just use **simchev** code, avaiable at his repo: https://github.com/simchev/crystalreports-code128 .

 ## Credits
 All the most important work came from Grandzebu [https://grandzebu.net/](https://grandzebu.net/).
 If you find it usefull give him a small donation for his work (you can find link to it at end of page with code description).
 As for me, I'll be fine if you  keep link to my repo in function comment :smile: